 Image credit: Mike Mozart/Flickr

 Today, consumers place a greater emphasis on green packaging.
 It should be biodegradable, recyclable, or both.
-62% of consumers feel negative about brands who don’t use environmentally-friendly packaging.
-With plastic bag and bottle bans increasing around the world, manufacturers need to pay attention to this trend.
+62% of consumers feel negative about brands that don’t use environmentally-friendly merchandise packaging.
+With plastic bags and bottle bans increasing around the world, manufacturers need to pay attention to this trend.

 4. Excess or Over-Packaging